Koszul self duality of manifolds: Weiss cosheaves in the category

+Since $T$ preserves colimits and creates weak equivalences, $\tilde{\mathcal{N}}(T)$ will commute with left Kan extensions.
+Applying Proposition \ref{prp:cosheaf} to the coherent nerves of the homotopy extensions of $T \circ F,T \circ G$ will imply that the outer maps are also equivalences. \end{proof}

-We now dive into the more technical aspects of this section.
-We should supply a simplicial model structure to $\mathrm{RMod}_O$ and verify $\mathrm{Sing}(\mathrm{RMod}_O)$ is an enriched model category with enriched bifibrant replacement.
-Following observations of Arone-Ching \cite[Appendix A]{arone_ching_2011}, we may model the category of right modules over the spectral operad $O$ as enriched presheaves on the $(\mathrm{Sp},\wedge)$-enriched category $\mathrm{Operator}(O)$ associated to $O$.\footnote{Recall the enriched category $\mathrm{Operator}(O)$ associated to the operad $O$ has objects given by finite sets and $\mathrm{Hom}(I,*)=O(I)$, with the rest of the morphisms obtained in a combinatorial manner.}
+We now supply a simplicial model structure to $\mathrm{RMod}_O$ and verify $\mathrm{Sing}(\mathrm{RMod}_O)$ is a simplicial model category with enriched bifibrant replacement.
+Following observations of Arone-Ching \cite[Appendix A]{arone_ching_2011}, we may model the category of right modules over the spectral operad $O$ as enriched presheaves on the $(\mathrm{Sp},\wedge)$-enriched category $\mathrm{Operator}(O)$ associated to $O$.\footnote{Recall the enriched category $\mathrm{Operator}(O)$ associated to the operad $O$ has objects given by finite sets and $\mathrm{Hom}(I,*)=O(I)$, with the rest of the morphisms obtained in a combinatorial manner.
+It is also called the PROP associated to $O$.}